-The City reserves the right to use itself as a reference and contact references other than those submitted by the proposer.
+The City reserves the right to use itself as a reference, contact references other than those submitted by the proposer, and to otherwise perform its own due diligence when making a responsible determination.

 Proposals that meet the Quality Requirements will be reviewed for responses to the Comparative Evaluation Criteria.
-Each member of the Selection Committee will assign a rating of Highly Advantageous, Advantageous, Not Advantageous to each comparative evaluation criterion.
+Each member of the Evaluation Committee will assign a rating of Highly Advantageous, Advantageous, or Not Advantageous to each comparative evaluation criterion.
 Based on these evaluation criteria ratings, a composite rating by the evaluation committee will be determined for each proposal.